lgw2/lgw2.github.io/_teaching/csci112-spring-2023/lectures/lecture2.md

 Git allows you to choose which of the changes that you have made should be included in a commit.
-This is helpful when you are a more advanced git user, but for our purposes, we can just include all changes whenever we are ready to create a new snapshot (commmit).
+This is helpful when you are a more advanced git user, but for our purposes, we can just include all changes whenever we are ready to create a new snapshot (commit).

 To specify that all changes should be included, we can run
 ```